b0t0s/snippets/win/Backup Folder In-Use with Scheduler, 7-Zip, Powershell, and Robocopy.md

-# Backup Folder In-Use with Scheduler, 7-Zip, Powershell, and Robocopy

-Here, a small doc about how to backup a folder that is in-use with the help of scheduler, 7-zip, Powershell, and Robocopy.
 Already used max known for me compression, but can have many improvements

-## Step 1: Install 7-Zip
+# Step 1: Install 7-Zip

 The first step is to download and install 7-Zip from their official website.

-## Step 2: Run a PowerShell Script with this arguments
+# Step 2: Run a PowerShell Script with this arguments

 Create a PowerShell script that will create a backup of the folder that is in-use.
 Here's an example: